Fort MacLeod

 The museum, apparently integrated into the ancient sandstone cliff is an excellent display and exhibition of the site and its history, and the must-watch is the movie that depicts how the hunt was conducted.
 It contains five distinct levels depicting the ecology, mythology, lifestyle and technology of Blackfoot peoples, presented from the viewpoints of both aboriginal peoples and European archaeological science.

-As a matter of fact the site remained in use until the mid-19th century CE, until the buffalo jump area was turned to a hunting ground by the so-called civilised westerners.
+The plains historically supported vast herds of American bisons and buffaloes, numbering in the tens of millions prior to European colonisation.
+These herds followed seasonal migration patterns shaped by grass availability, water sources, and climatic conditions.
+As a matter of fact the site remained in use until the mid-19th century, until the buffalo jump area was turned to a hunting ground by the so-called civilised westerners.
 This eventually almost made bisons extinct in the region.

 Buffalo jump

 The real site itself, to a naked eye, is just a prairie, in spite of its richness in culture and history.
-It takes around 10 min to walk from the museum to the buffalo jump cliff.
+It takes around ten minutes to walk from the museum to the buffalo jump cliff.
 The video shows the site, which is always very windy due to the openness of the site.

 There is a number of artisan shops in the town selling handcrafted objects made by local artists including jewelleries, paintings, and the usual touristy souvenirs.